NextGenCMB/delensalot/README.md

 Frequent problems are
  * `attrs`.
 If there are errors related to the metamodel, make sure you have `attrs` (not `attr`, which is a different package) installed and updated/upgraded (version 23.1.0 should do)
  * `astropy`.
 If there are errors related to ducc0, chances are it's because of an old `astropy` installation.
-Make sure you have the latest `astropy`.

 # Usage